albertlatacz/java-repl/README.md

-# JavaREPL
+# java-repl

-JavaREPL is a simple Read-Eval-Print-Loopfor Java language.
+java-repl is a simple Read-Eval-Print-Loopfor Java language.

 ## Build